learn-co-curriculum/node-modules-patterns/README.md

 }
 ```

-In the `main.js` file (file which uses the module), we can import the module and use any settings by accessing the property by the name such as `url` or `name` (`.js` extension is optional):
+In the `main.js` file (which uses the module), we can import the module and use any settings by accessing the property by the name such as `url` or `name` (`.js` extension is optional):

 ```js
 var configs = require('./configs')
 console.log('URL is %s', configs.url)
 ```

-The result of running `$ node main` will be the printed URL with the value supplied by the `configs.js`:
+The result of running `node main` will be the printed URL with the value supplied by the `configs.js`:

 ```
 URL is http://webapplog.com
 ```

-We achieved modularity.
+We achieved modularity!
 Now we can have many other files like `program.js` or `app.js` which can import the `config.js` file and access the same values.
-If we ever need to change `port` or `apiKey`, then it's effortless—just update `configs.js`.
-No need to search in all files.
+If we ever need to change `port` or `apiKey`, then it's effortless.
+We just update `configs.js`.
+No need to search in all files and risk bugs by missing a few.

 However, there's a limitation to this approach.
 Let's say we need to have three sets of API keys: one for development, one for testing and one for production.
 You can write `if/else` conditions in `main.js` but then you end up repeating the same logic over and over in other files which need to use the configurations.